fishercallum/mpp-name-saver/README.md

 A: Yes.
 Multiplayer Piano used to save consistent user IDs and nicknames, but this hasn't been working properly for a while.

+**Q: Can't I just use another website?**

+A: Yes.
+Multiplayer Piano isn't the only online piano available.
+This script was made for fun as a work-around for multiplayerpiano.com specifically.
+You can try alternatives like [pianoverse.net](https://pianoverse.net), [multiplayerpiano.net](https://multiplayerpiano.net) and [pianorhythm.io](https://pianorhythm.io) and [many more](https://pastebin.com/buTfcJYq).

 **Q: How does this script work?**

 A: The script saves your nickname in your browser's **localStorage** and sets it automatically every time you visit Multiplayer Piano.
 This ensures your nickname stays consistent across sessions on the same device.